Brian-ED/rayed-bqn/README.md

 Now run an example, if it doesn't work please post an issue.

 ## Mac
+Make sure you've installed [CBQN](https://github.com/dzaima/CBQN).

+Note!
+Installing CBQN on develop branch is needed to run rayed-bqn currently.
+This is because of new features that couldn't wait.

 First, clone rayed-bqn
 ```SH
 git clone https://github.com/Brian-ED/rayed-bqn.git